Guardian Homes

 - Work Schedule: You should have a work schedule that doesn’t leave the puppy home alone for more than 4-5 hours a day.
 If both adults work full time, at least one must be able to come home during breaks to walk the puppy.

-- Transportation: You must be able to transport the puppy/dog to us for visits, health testing, and breeding when needed.
+- Transportation: You must be able to transport the puppy or dog to us for visits, training, health testing, shows, and breeding-related needs when necessary.

-- Dog Shows: You must make the dog available to us when we want to attend a dog show with her.
-You are welcome to attend too, and cheer her on.
+- Dog Shows: Guardian dogs must be made available when we would like to attend a dog show with them.
+Guardian families are welcome to attend too, and cheer them on.